RyanAlameddine/RLCompiler/README.md

 # RLCompiler
-Tokenizer, Parser, and Compiler for rLang (.rl extension), a strongly typed OO language compiled to CIL created by me
+Tokenizer, Parser, and Compiler for rLang (.rl extension), a strongly typed OO language compiled to CIL created by me.
+This repository also includes a vscode extension and a Language Server (see below)

 # Rules